panpanini/mutation-testing/PITCHME.md

 - Gradle plugin @emoji[heart_eyes_cat]

 Note:
+for JVM, sweet features

+generate mutations with mutator operator set

+editing bytecode

+mutations not saved to disk -> no prod

+performance -> loading class

+gradle plugin

 PItest is a mutation testing system for the JVM, and it has some pretty sweet features.
 It will automatically generate mutations based on the operator set provided.
 Also, the mutations are generated by editing the bytecode of a class after it has been loaded by the ClassLoader, which means that
 a) mutations are never saved to disk
 b) we don't have to pay the cost of loading the class for each test, so we gain some performance.